Alex Iacovitti: St Mirren

 On 16 July 2024, Iacovitti returned to the Scottish Premiership after signing a two-year deal with St Mirren, who paid Port Vale an undisclosed transfer fee.
 Manager Stephen Robinson cited the need to add experience to his young squad, as well as a balance between left and right-footed defenders.
 Iacovitti said that the chance to play European football appealed to him.
 He scored on his debut for the Buddies in a 4–1 win over Valur in a UEFA Conference League qualification game at St Mirren Park.
 He scored again off the bench in the away leg of the next qualifying round, in Bergen against SK Brann.
 He suffered an injury early in the 2024–25 season, which kept him out of action until Christmas.
 Charles Dunne was re-signed as cover.
 Robinson said that Iacovitti would provide "leadership and aggression" upon his return to the first XI.
 However, Iacovitti aggravated his hamstring injury in January and was sidelined for a further two months.
 On 8 August 2025, Iacovitti left St Mirren by mutual consent after making 23 appearances in all competitions.

 Return to Ross County

 On 8 August 2025, Iacovitti rejoined Ross County on a one-year deal after being signed by Don Cowie, who was the assistant manager during his previous spell at the club.
+County found themselves five points adrift at the foot of the Scottish Championship at Christmas, and Iacovitti said that "the only way we can get out of this is by grafting, and that's what we're doing".
+He played 26 games in the 2025–26 season, which culminated in relegation.
+Iacovitti was one of six players that were released in the summer.